ansible/ansible/docs/docsite/rst/reference_appendices/glossary.rst

         a configuration file.
 The default is a very conservative five (5) forks, though if you have a lot of RAM, you can easily set this to a value like 50 for increased parallelism.

+    Fully Qualified Collection Name (FQCN)
+        The full definition of a module, plugin, or role hosted within a collection, in the form <namespace.collection.content_name>.
+Allows a Playbook to refer to a specific module or plugin from a specific source in an unambiguous manner, for example, ``community.grafana.grafana_dashboard``.
+The FQCN is required when you want to specify the exact source of a module and multiple modules with the same name are available.
+In cases in which users have multiple collections installed with similar content, the FQCN will always be the explicit and authoritative indicator of which collection to use for content.

     Gather Facts (Boolean)
         :term:`Facts` are mentioned above.
 Sometimes when running a multi-play